ponyo877/lifting-gopher/README.md

 - Real-time video capture
 - Fun gopher animation overlay
-- Built with Go and WebAssembly
+- Built with Go and WebAssembly(using Ebitengine)

 ## Installation